johnrnelson/api-puppy/README.md

 ## TODO
-This is quick running to do list of items that should be moved to the github issues list.
+This is a quick running *TODO* list of items that should be moved to the github issues list.
 However it would seem as only the people actually using the code are the ones doing the todo list. :-)

 - [x] Support multiple tasks per request
 - [x] Content Security Policy (CSP) fixes!
 - [x] Support paths and query string for routing
-- [ ] Live documentation and tools
+- [x] Live documentation and tools
+- [ ] Web Sockets?
+Oh My!

 # Working Links
 - [x] [SSL/HTTPS demo.tektology.com](https://demo.tektology.com/)